-The War for Talent is nothing new and with the labor market the tightest it has been in over 50 years, finding and retaining talent can be a struggle for companies of all sizes.
-There may have been a time in your business that you were able to hire and onboard team members easily.
-However, there comes a point in every company’s growth when hiring becomes more challenging, the organization grows and becomes more complex with multiple hiring managers who each have their owns needs and wants.
+The War for Talent is nothing new, and with the present labor market, the tightest it has been in over 50 years.
+Finding and retaining talent can be a struggle for companies of all sizes.
+There may have been a time in your business that you could easily hire and onboard team members.
+However, there comes the point in every company’s growth when hiring becomes more challenging.
+The organization grows and becomes more complex with multiple hiring managers who each have their owns needs and wants.

 When we engage with our clients, we develop a hiring framework specific to their needs.
-From the recruiting engagement kickoff, we work to define the recruiting strategy, process and steps to ensure the framework to hire can be easily followed, automated and streamlined.
+From the moment of recruiting engagement kickoff, we work to define the recruiting strategy, process, and necessary steps to ensure the client can easily follow a hiring framework that is both automated and streamlined.

-Every company that is hiring, needs or may even have a Framework to Hire.
+Every company that is hiring needs, if they don’t already have, a Framework to Hire.
 The question is, how effective and streamlined is your hiring process?
 Are you sourcing a good candidate pool and hiring the right people?
-Do you find by the time you extend the offer, your top candidate has slipped away?
+Do you find that by the time you extend the offer, your top candidate has already slipped away?
 Is your turnover high in the first 90 days?
-Is it time to up your recruiting game?
+It may be time to up your recruiting game.

-We have developed countless recruiting strategies over the years, enabling our clients to onboard thousands of new hires, from seasonal/contract staff to interns, executives and everything in between.
+Over the years, we have developed countless recruiting strategies, enabling our clients to onboard thousands of new hires from seasonal/contract staff to interns, executives, and everything in between.

-This is a proven Framework to Hire that works!
-Here are the primary steps to consider, define and execute and we can help you every step of the way:
+It’s a Framework to Hire that’s proven to work!
+Here are the primary steps to consider, define and execute.
+Don’t forget that we can help you every step of the way!

 - Identification of need.
-This step may seem like common sense, but clients often come to us with the need to fill position XYZ but have no clear idea what this person will be doing in the role, what skills, knowledge or ability they need to have, what the salary range may be etc. We help our clients craft a clear job posting that outlines the position, responsibilities and skills required.
+This step may seem like common sense, but clients often come to us with the need to fill position XYZ but have no clear idea what this person will be doing in the role, what skills, knowledge, or ability they need to have, what the salary range could be, etc. We help our clients craft a clear job posting that outlines the position, responsibilities, and skills required.

 - Cast your net.
 We approach the sourcing of candidates as a multi-pronged strategy.
-We believe that you cast a wide net, but clearly define what you are looking for.
-We include employment deal breakers in the job posting (as applicable by law) and the application so we can funnel out candidates that would not be eligible for hire.
-Be clear about required and relevant education, certifications, background check specifications, office hours, job location etc.
+We believe that should you cast a wide net but clearly define what you are looking for.
+We include employment deal breakers in the job posting (as applicable by law) and the application to funnel out candidates that would not be eligible for hire.
+Be clear about required and relevant education, certifications, background check specifications, office hours, job location, etc.

-- Screen, Interview and Vet.
+- Screen, Interview, and Vet.
 This is where the magic happens!
-We design an automated and streamlined screening process so quality time can be allocated to the candidate interview process.
+We design an automated and streamlined screening process so that your valuable time gets allocated towards interviewing quality candidates.
 While unique to each organization, it often follows a process like this and can be managed in your ATS:

 - Review resume